 Climbing Mount Everest and supporting international medical research!

-I'm Helene, I'm 27 years old and I'm currently doing my residency in Anesthesiology and Intensive Care in France.
-My recent experience in a COVID Intensive Care Unit made me think about what is important in my life and the causes that I would like to support in the future.
-My project links two of my passions: medicine and sport.
+I'm Helene, I'm 28 years old and I'm currently doing my residency in Anesthesiology and Intensive Care in France.
+My recent experiences in COVID Intensive Care Units made me think about the importance of projects, optimism and supporting medical research in the long-term.

-This website will allow you to discover my background in medicine and research, my passion for sport, as well as my YouTube videos.
+This website will allow you to discover my background in medicine and research, my climb to Mount Everest, as well as my YouTube videos.

 During my medical studies, I was privileged to intern in Professor ZOULIM's INSERM U1052 internationally renowned medical research Unit in Lyon, France.
 This unit is collaborating with research teams worldwide.